RyadPasha/PHPFileUploader/README.md

 ==========
 For composer installations: Copy the folder ‘vendor’ into your your server.

-For non-composer installations: Download and unzip the ‘fileUploader.php’ in include folder in your server.
+For non-composer installations: Download and unzip the ‘fileUploader.php’ in the ‘include’ folder in your server.

 See detailed information below ..

 How to use